hashchange/backbone.cycle/README.md

 Even though Backbone.Cycle depends on [Backbone.Select][], there is no need to apply the Backbone.Select mixins in `initialize`.
 The Backbone.Cycle mixins do that themselves, behind the scenes.

 Backbone.Cycle.SelectableCollection allows only one selected item at a time.
-It is based on Backbone.Select.One.
-Its features make less sense if there are multiple selected items in a collection, so there is no corresponding component for Backbone.Select.Many in Backbone.Cycle.
+It is based on [Backbone.Select.One][].
+Its features make less sense if there are multiple selected items in a collection, so there is no corresponding component for [Backbone.Select.Many][] in Backbone.Cycle.

 ### Setup options for a SelectableCollection

-When a SelectableCollection mixin is created with `applyTo`, you can pass an options object to it.
+When a SelectableCollection mixin is [created with `applyTo`][applying-full-featured-mixins], you can pass an options object to it.
 Options define the behaviour when models are passed to a collection, removed from it, or when models are shared among multiple collections.

 #### What they are, what they do